chenbascaral/chenbascaral.github.io/README.md

 The visualization is designed to respect the visualization guidelines taught in the 2018/2019 course "Visualization" at the University of Copenhagen, such as Munzner's guide for visualization analysis and design frameworks.

-For further information, read the pdf in this repository.
+For further information, see "Final_project.pdf" in this repository.

 <br>
 View the visualization under: <br>